John Milne (British politician)

-John Laurence Milne is a British Liberal Democrat politician who has been Member of Parliament (MP) for Horsham since 2024.
+John Laurence Milne (born 2 January 1960) is a British Liberal Democrat politician who has been Member of Parliament (MP) for Horsham since 2024.
 He has also served as a member of West Sussex County Council since 2021 and Horsham District Council since 2019.

 Early life and education

 Milne grew up in Epsom and was educated at Glyn Grammar School.
 He was awarded a scholarship and studied at the University of Oxford, gaining a Bachelor of Arts (BA) degree in English literature.

 Prior to entering politics, Milne worked as a creative director in advertising.

 Political career

 Milne was elected as a member of Horsham District Council for Roffey North in the 2019 election, and for Denne in the 2023 election.
 He served as deputy leader of the district council until his election to Parliament in 2024.
 Milne has also represented the division of Horsham Riverside on West Sussex County Council since the 2021 election, and has served as a member of Forest Neighbourhood Council.

 In the 2024 general election, Milne was elected as the MP for Horsham, defeating the incumbent Conservative MP, Jeremy Quin.
 Milne became the first non-Conservative MP to represent the constituency since James Clifton Brown, elected at the 1876 Horsham by-election.